splunk/public-o11y-docs/gdi/get-data-in/application/ruby/distro/ruby-otel-requirements.rst

-.. _ruby-otel-requirements-upstream:
+.. _ruby-otel-requirements:

 *************************************************************
-OpenTelemetry Ruby compatibility and requirements
+Ruby agent compatibility and requirements
 *************************************************************

 .. meta::
-    :description: This is what you need to instrument any Ruby application using the OpenTelemetry instrumentation for Ruby.
+    :description: This is what you need to instrument any Ruby application using the Splunk OTel Ruby agent.

 Meet these requirements to instrument Ruby applications for Splunk Observability Cloud.

-.. _supported-ruby-libraries-upstream:
+.. _supported-ruby-libraries:

 Supported libraries and frameworks
 =================================================

-The OpenTelemetry instrumentation for Ruby instruments numerous libraries and packages.
+The Splunk Distribution of OpenTelemetry Ruby instruments numerous libraries and packages.
 For a complete list, see :new-page:`Supported libraries <https://github.com/open-telemetry/opentelemetry-ruby-contrib/tree/main/instrumentation>` in the OpenTelemetry documentation.

-.. _ruby-requirements-upstream:
+.. _ruby-requirements:

 Ensure you have supported Ruby and library versions
 ==============================================================